weihaipy/saiorm/docs/index.rst

 - when calling native function the param placeholder should be ?.

-- condition will be equals to value,or pass a tuple or list, and set the first item to change it.
+- condition will be equals value,or pass a tuple or list, and set the first item to change it.

 - use IN or BETWEEN should pass a tuple or list.